karanveers969/Waterfox-AMOLED/README.md

 - Fork the repo
 - Replace the signing keys via GitHub Actions secrets
 - Build your own trusted APK

+## Credits

+This project was inspired by [Ironfox-OLEDDark](https://github.com/ArtikusHG/Ironfox-OLEDDark) by ArtikusHG.
+Many thanks to their clean approach and automation scripts.